pes50/coco/README.md

 # Cobalt & Copper

-is a platformer for 2 players on one computer.
+Cobalt & Copper is a platformer for 2 players on one computer.
 Your goal is to collect given number of diamonds before your friend.

 ## Controls